CuriousYoda/Instagram-Photo-Scraper/README.md

 # Instagram-Photo-Scraper

 Downloads most recent images for a username or hashtag.
-Be polite with # number of downloads, don't to overuse so that Instagram removes their open APIs (again) or restrict your IP.
+Be polite with # number of downloads, don't to overuse so that Instagram removes/changes their open APIs (again) or restrict your IP.

 ## Features
 - Takes a Instagram user name and downloads X photos starting from most recent ones
   - You can define how many photos to be downloaded
 - Takes a Instagram Hash Tag and downloads the top photos or X photos posted recently
 - Works with few different run types
   - Run_TYPE 1 - Works with authenticated calls.
-You need a instagram user name and password for this
+You need a instagram user name and password for this.
+Be polite, otherwise Instagram will restrict your account.
-  - RUN_TYPE 2 - Through Proxy (currently not supported)
+  - RUN_TYPE 2 - Through Proxy (temporarly not supported)
   - RUN_TYPE 3 - Without login, and through regular internet connection.
 We recommend this one.
-However, your IP might be blocked by instagram if you download heavily.
-So be polite
+However, be polite with your downloads, otherwise your IP might be blocked by Instagram.

 ## How to use
 - Set up the RUN TYPE in the properties file.
+Default is RUN TYPE 3, which requires no user name or password for Instagram
 - If you use RUN TYPE 1
   - Set up your instagram user name and password in the properties file.
 - Set up the folder path to download images in the properties file